Lionel-nmJV/Module-3-1/README.md

 and you can check there's 3 collections named "Songs", "artists", "popular songs"

 and check all the json file and dummy data.

+**IF WANT TO TRY RUNNING IN CLI MONGODB YOU HAVE TO PUT THIS CODE db.insertMany(Copy paste the json file like Songs/Artists/Popular Songs in here)**

 ENJOY REVIEWING